 Joe: For today’s Fern and Joe column I step aside and let Fern speak on her own.
 This photo was taken years before we were married.
 Fern wrote and spoke often about families who had special needs children.
-What she says here can only be authentically addressed by someone who, like a veteran of war, has “been there.”

 Fern, thank you for sharing this, which I’m sure is painful no matter how much time has passed.
 Life is complicated, you’re so right.
 That’s why on abortion issues, no one should judge another person’s choices.
 I respect those who are opposed to abortion.
 I understand the arguments on both sides.
 The choices they make for themselves are one thing, but to impose your religious and moral beliefs on others facing difficult choices is so wrong.
 And to have female politicians imposing their beliefs on other women is so hard to comprehend.
 You’d think they would “get it.”